-Chief Clarence Louie, and Rez Rules
+Chief Clarence Louie, and his bestselling book Rez Rules

-Clarence Louie has been chief of the Osoyoos Indian Band, in the south Okanagan Valley of British Columbia, for over thirty-eight years.
-In 2013, Maclean’s named him one of the “Top 50 Canadians to Watch.”
+Maclean’s called Louie, one of the “Top 50 Canadians to Watch.”
 In 2003, Louie was chosen by the U.S. Department of State as one of six First Nations leaders to review economic development in American Indian communities.
-In 2008, he received the Ernst & Young Entrepreneur of the Year Award.
-He is a member of the Order of British Columbia, the Order of Canada, and in 2019, he was the first First Nations person ever inducted into the Canadian Business Hall of Fame.
-In 2021, he received an honorary doctorate from the University of British Columbia.
+Chief Louie’s many awards include the Ernst & Young Entrepreneur of the Year Award.
+Louie also has the highest recognition in Canada with the Order of British Columbia, and the Order of Canada.

 “Some people have said … there is no systemic racism in Canada.
 To those people I say, clearly you have not read the Indian Act.
 Chief Louie has spent a lifetime trying to rid Canada of such racism.”